-By Pippa Nutt, Senior Vice President, Digital & Canadian Media
+By Pippa Nutt, Sr. Vice President, Digital/Canadian Media & Partner

 Day in, day out, marketers are faced with the same core challenges: How do we market more effectively – to the right people, at the right time, with the right offer that will guarantee response?